 As with any outdoor activity in Orange County, a day on the water is full of activities that far surpass the monotony of anywhere else in the world.
 Due to the nature of migration patterns and the location of Newport, Ocean Explorer Cruises is able to stay open month after month.
 Fin Whale season is from April through November while December through May is Gray Whale season, making cruises of this kind incredibly active and fun.
-These adventures are reasonably priced at $34 for adults on weekdays and $38 on weekends.
 Be sure to check them out next time you are looking for an adventure on the great blue water!

 |Orange County Whales & Dolphins||Shark Sightings & Attacks|

 |Scuba Diving and Snorkeling Spots||Best Tidepools in Orange County|